Reyataz and Evotaz

 Standard Dose

 Evotaz: One tablet once daily with food in adults and pediatric patients weighing at least 77 pounds (35 kg).
-Each tablet contains 300 mg of atazanavir boosted by 150 mg cobicistat.
 Use with Intelence or Sustiva is not recommended.
 Use in treatment-experienced people depends on protease inhibitor drug resistance.
 Not recommended for people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.
 Evotaz is not recommended during pregnancy due to substantially lower exposures of atazanavir and cobicistat during pregnancy.

-Must be taken in combination with another antiretroviral(s) that does not contain this medication or medication from the same drug class(es).
+Must be taken in combination with another antiretroviral(s) from a different drug class.
 Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.

 • See package insert for more complete information on potential side effects and interactions.